Proud Sponsors of the VPA Hall of Fame

 Requests will be made available by the VPA to member schools, coaches and officiating associations and to the general public at large through news releases and mailings.
-Nominations are due by January 31st each year.

 The Selection Committee shall be appointed by the Executive Director of the VPA.
 The Selection Committee shall receive the nominations/ applications through the VPA Executive Director and will make the final decisions.
 Selection Committee members will have the authority to nominate additional candidates at the meeting.

 The selection committee, including the Executive Director and Director of Student Activities will use the following process to “vote” on candidates: